 If you go past 41 weeks pregnant

 There’s no reason to consider induction in a normal healthy pregnancy before 41 weeks, and you may want to wait even longer before trying any of these methods.
-If you do choose to go past 41 weeks without trying to induce labor, you will want to be monitored more closely.
+If you do choose to go past 41 weeks without trying to induce labor, your healthcare provider will likely monitor you closely.

 If you go past 42 weeks pregnant